 String your white ribbon through the holes you made with the straw.

 Please note that these feathers will be delicate and breakable.
-Note that I had four feathers drying in the picture above and only came out with three to photograph.
+Note that I had four feathers drying in the picture above, but only three turned out.
 It also seems that the skinnier you make the feathers, the more delicate they become.

-Now break out that clay and get to work!
+So if you're ready to break out that clay and get to work, I've got some tips for you.

 Tips and Tricks for Clay Feathers

-- Make Feathers A Bit Thicker – As I mentioned before the thinner you make the feathers the more likely they are to break.
-So, if you want to make your ornaments last as long as possible, I would make the feathers a bit thicker.
+- Make Feathers A Bit Thicker – As I mentioned before, the thinner you make the feathers, the more likely they are to break.
+So, if you want your ornaments to last as long as possible, I would recommend making the feathers a bit thicker.

 - Get Creative With Your Feathers – I was going for a white bisque look, but you can paint your feathers any color that you like!
 You can even add glitter or gold leaf if you want to get really fancy!

-- Store Your Feathers In A Safe Place – You spent all this time creating your feather ornaments, make sure you store them in a safe place!
-I recommend wrapping your feathers in some bubble wrap and storing them in a container that is separate from your other ornaments, so they don’t get damaged.
+- Store Your Feathers In A Safe Place – You've spent all this time creating your feather ornaments; make sure to store them in a safe place.
+I recommend wrapping your feathers in bubble wrap and storing them in a separate container from your other ornaments, so they don't get damaged.

 5 More Ornament Crafts